 Exporting can boost your turnover and reduce your dependence on UK-based customers.
-Moving into export is a big step — it’s important you consider whether your business is ready for the challenge.
+But moving into export is a big step - it's important you consider whether your business is ready for the challenge.

 Before committing resources to exporting, you should assess your exporting potential.

-1.1 Assess the suitability of your goods and services for export.
+Assess the suitability of your goods and services for export

 - Consider whether your product or service offers enough of a profit margin to cover the costs of being exported.